 Assumable mortgages function like conventional home loans, with a few limitations.
 The purchaser can only secure financing through the seller’s lender, and the lender’s approval is usually mandatory.

 If the mortgage is taken over without the lender’s permission, the seller may have to pay off the remaining sum immediately.
-Furthermore, the seller runs the risk of the buyer defaulting on payments, negatively impacting their credit rating.
+Furthermore, the seller risks the buyer defaulting on payments, which can negatively impact their credit rating.

 In these instances, the buyer can save hundreds of dollars if an appraisal is not required.
 However, buyers should still consider ordering a home inspection to identify any repair issues with the property.
 After the buyer closes on the home, the seller will no longer be liable for the mortgage payments.